myersm0/WatershedParcellation.jl/README.md

 ## Usage
 ### Running the watershed algorithm to produce an edge map
+Before loading Julia, you need to inform it of the number of available processing cores by setting an environment variable, for example `export JULIA_NUM_THREADS=8` in bash.
+Then, within Julia:

 ```
 grads = load_gradients(filename) # not yet implemented